In some Richmond neighborhoods, extreme heat waves are even hotter.

 This is known as the urban heat island effect.

-We measured Richmond's urban heat island effect (Hoffman et al., in preparation) on July 13th, 2017.
+We measured Richmond's urban heat island effect (READ THE PAPER ABOUT IT HERE) on July 13th, 2017.

 Urban heat impacts certain neighborhoods more intensely in Richmond.

 (Combining the PERCENTAGE of tree canopy, paved areas, poverty, and the heat island intensity within RICHMOND CENSUS BLOCKS we can estimate VULNERABILITY to heat waves)

 The urban heat island effect worsens climate change warming in Richmond.

 (Richmond has been warming up 2x faster than the rural city of Farmville over the last 60 years)

 Now, with our friends at GroundworkRVA, we're "Throwing Shade in RVA" to help our city build resilience to extreme heat.

 Our first pilot 6-week program took place in February-March 2018, and we think it was a success.

 In pre/post evaluations, students rated their self confidence in knowing what the urban heat island effect is and how we might ameliorate it on a scale from 1 to 10.

 This graph shows that, on average, participants' confidence rose by >5 points, or >50%, throughout the Throwing Shade in RVA program.